saltsa/rpi-iot/README.md

 First, compile:
 ```
 ./compile_rpi.sh
 ```

+Alternatively, load binary directly from CI.

-Then copy the binary and `ec_private.pem` to Raspberry PI or other device.
+Then copy the binary and `ec_private.pem` to Raspberry PI.

 And finally set environment variables and run!
 For more permanent solution, there's `rpi-mon.service` file for systemd.